DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-zoho.md

 <h4 id="how-can-cancell-or-manage-my-subcription" class="pt-6-m mb-3 text-primary">How can I cancel or manage my subscription?<a class="header-link" href="#how-can-cancell-or-manage-my-subcription" title="Permalink"><span class="sr-only">Permalink</span><i class="fas fa-link"></i></a></h4>

 <p>If you want to cancel your subscription or change the invoice details, you can access the Customer Portal (or send and email to Support) by clicking on “Subscription” button inside the settings.
 (Only admin users)</p>
-<p>Please cancel your subscription BEFORE uninstalling the APP, since the latter does not automatically cancel de subcription. (this is a HubSpot limitation)</p>
+<p>Please cancel your subscription BEFORE uninstalling the APP, since the latter does not automatically cancel de subcription. (this is a Zoho limitation)</p>

 <p class="text-center"><img src="/assets/images/trouble5.png" alt="troubleshooting" class="mt-5 w-50 border border-3 border-primary rounded rounded-3"></p>